Skip to main content

 Joshua New

-ORNL researcher Joshua New was honored by R&D World Magazine as its 2024 Inventor of the Year for his groundbreaking work modeling the energy use of all U.S. buildings.
+ORNL researcher Joshua New was honored by R&D World Magazine as its 2024 Researcher of the Year for his groundbreaking work modeling the energy use of all U.S. buildings.
 Credit: Jason Richards/ORNL, U.S. Dept. of Energy

 ORNL’s Joshua New was celebrating his birthday and preparing to ice climb Alaska’s Godwin Glacier when he received his highest career honor to date.